suhlig/game_of_life/README.md

 <br>**2** - For each coordinate pair passed to the grid, a new cell is created.
 <br>**3** - Each cell needs to respond to the method position, and return an array of its x, y coordinates.

 Let's start with #1, which is our simplest step.
-In order to allow the user to pass **either** an array or multiple arrays to the grid, we'll set up an initialize method that uses [ruby's splat operator](http://endofline.wordpress.com/2011/01/21/the-strange-ruby-splat/) to create an array from the arguments passed to it.
+In order to allow the user to pass **either** an array or multiple arrays to the grid, we'll set up an initialize method that takes an array.

 ```
 class Grid
-  def initialize(*arr)
+  def initialize(arr)
+    arr = [arr] unless arr.first.is_a?(Array)
   end
 end
 ```

+The first line in this method ensures that we have an array of arrays.
+For example, if we pass the coordinates [0,0] into this method, the first line will turn that into [[0,0]].
+Keeping our input normalized in this format allows us to map the array and return an array of cells, regardless of how whether it receives one or many coordinates.

 In order for a grid to create and associate itself with cells, we'll need to have a Cell class as well.
 Each cell will accept its coordinates as arguments, and will have a default state of "live" on creation.
 Let's create a quick set of tests in a new spec file, `cell_spec.rb`, to test our Cell.